Steps to importing vehicles, machinery, or parts

 Cleaning is essential

-All vehicles, machinery, and equipment imported into New Zealand must be clean – internally and externally.
+All vehicles, machinery, and parts imported into New Zealand must be clean – internally and externally.

 Summary of main requirements

-To import vehicles, machinery, and equipment you must:
+To import vehicles, machinery, and parts you must:

-- comply with the requirements of the Import Health Standard for Vehicles, Machinery and Equipment (issued 9 August 2018)
+- comply with the requirements of the Import Health Standard for Vehicles, Machinery and Parts (issued 22 July 2019)

 - meet other commercial or government agency requirements, like those of the New Zealand Customs Service